-Welcome to the site of the online Georgia Social Studies Fairs guidebook!
-This guide is for students who are eager to explore what social studies has to do with our daily lives, as well as teachers, parents, other educators, and community members who support them.
+Welcome to the Georgia Social Studies Fairs Handbook!
+This is for students who are eager to explore what social studies has to do with our daily lives, as well as teachers, parents, other educators, and community members who support them.
 The Georgia Social Studies Fairs lead students, through competition, to learn, practice, and perfect research processes that can and should be used now and in the future to make informed decisions that impact both today and posterity.

-The research practices encouraged by the local, regional, and state fairs have been included in the Georgia curriculum for many years and are referred to as Information Processing Skills in the Georgia Performance Standards.
-It is the responsibility of every Georgia social studies teacher to teach those skills, which are listed on a matrix at the end of the standards for each grade level.
+The research practices encouraged by the local, regional, and state fairs have been included in the Georgia curriculum for many years and are referred to as Information Processing Skills in the Georgia Standards of Excellence.
+It is the responsibility of every Georgia social studies teacher to teach those skills, which are listed on a matrix at the end of the standards for each grade level and/or course.
 The matrix provides the scaffolding for teaching the skills and applying them to the content addressed at each grade level.
-Refer to Appendix I (p.
-20) for further explanation.
-In addition, the projects provide an excellent means for applying the Common Core literacy standards in social studies.
-The judging sheet has been revised to use the language of the standards where there is a match.
+Refer to Appendix 1 (p.
+26) for further explanation.